AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2023/2023-09-01-cleaning-up-unnecessary-remote-tracking-references/cleaning-up-unnecessary-remote-tracking-references.md

 | xargs -I{} git branch -rd "{}"
 ```

-Let's look at the options for the `git branch` command
+Let's first look at the options for the `git branch` command

 - **_-r_**: Lists the remote-tracking branches.
-- **_--no-contains_**: Filters the list of remote branches to include only branches that don't contain the specified commits (our identified hashes).
+- **_--no-contains_**: Filters the list of remote branches to include only branches that don't contain the specified commit hashes.

-The output of this filtered list is then passed to **_xargs_**. **_xargs_** is a command that allows us to construct argument lists for other commands using input from standard input (stdin).
+The filtered list from the `git branch` command is passed to **_xargs_**.

+**_xargs_** is a command-line tool that helps build argument lists for other commands using input from standard input (stdin).
+Lets look at the options for the `xargs` command.

 - **_-I{}_**:  This option tells `xargs` to replace every occurrence of `{}` with the input elements pulled from standard input (stdin).
 - **_git branch -rd_**: Deletes a remote branch.
   - **_"{}"_**: This is the placeholder, which gets replaced by the specific input item read from stdin.

-## Preventing this buildup in the future
+## How to track only branches you need?

 Instead of calling `git pull`, use `git fetch`  and `git rebase` instead.